powder96/ChickenASM-PHP/Readme.md

  * `push N` - Pushes (N - 10) onto the stack.

 ## Testing
 To build all example ChickenASM programs (*.cha), run the build.php script.
+To test the Chicken interpreter, run the index.php script.

 ## Requirements
 * PHP 5.3